 “Thought we were going to get a kicking Sarge.”

 The Sergeant pursed his lips and nodded.

 “Yup.
-Nearly did.
+Nearly.
 But we held our nerve.
-Didn’t show fear.
 Keeps them guessing you see…buys you time.”

-Alec felt tired.
-His legs had turned to wood and his shoulders ached.
-The adrenalin that had carried him to this point had seeped away to be replaced by an ocean of weariness.
+Alec felt suddenly tired.
+His legs had turned to lumpen wood and his shoulders ached.
+It had been a long day and the adrenalin that had carried him to this point had seeped away to be replaced by an ocean of weariness.
 But he felt at peace.
 Like he’d passed a test.

 “So.
 What’s the lesson Sarge?
 Never give in?”